-Currently, four single-story office buildings known by Atapco as the Quad are located on this site.
+Currently, four single-story office buildings, known by Atapco as the Quad, are located on this site.
 While the Quad is well kept, its extremely low F.A.R. is incompatible with the goals of a TOD, and since the entire site is owned by Atapco, large-scale redevelopment will be quicker and easier than if the land had to be assembled.

-The Heart of SoHa would feature a small, lively urban plaza tucked behind the buildings that line McCullough Drive (2) on pg 29).
+A small, lively urban plaza would be tucked behind the building that line McCullough Drive (2 on pg 29).
 It, too, would be surrounded by ground level retail and abundant outdoor cafés.
-Drawing from The Durham Food Hall and Optimist Hall here in Charlotte for inspiration, the Food Hall would sit on the bottom floor of a residential building that looks out onto the treelined plaza (3) on pg 29).
+Drawing from The Durham Food Hall and Optimist Hall here in Charlotte, the Food Hall would sit on the bottom floor of a residential building that looks out onto the tree-lined plaza (3 on pg 29).